A Quick Recipe for Smoking Tuna

 Step Six: Start Smoking!

 Place the dredged pieces on racks, or directly on your grill.
+The type of wood chips you're going to use depends on the type of smoke flavor you want to get.
+Fruit wood like cherry wood usually isn't used for smoked fish, so you might wan to explore other options.
 Smoke the meat at 175 degrees for 60 to 120 minutes.
 If your thermometer tends to reflect a higher temperature than has usually really been achieved, move the temperature up to 190 degrees.
 I’m sure you realize that the last thing you want is undercooked fish.
 The smoking time may vary by the size of your batch.
 I found that smaller pieces were finished (and delicious) in under an hour.
 Larger cuts require more time.
 Experiment with your own cuts and the time necessary to perfect each piece.

 Step 7: When Is It Finished?